Twigonometry/OSCP-Notes-Template/Labs/10.0.0.1 (Andy)/00 - Overview.md

 ## Box Outline

 Box outlines are useful for revisiting the box and seeing how you exploited it.
-They may help you find practical examples of exploits, or trigger you to think about
+They may help you find practical examples of exploits, or trigger you to think about what you could improve

 **Enumeration**